casperboone/calc/README.md

 A totally overkill command line math expression parser / interpreter.

 ## Installation
-Install instructions will follow soon.
+Installation instructions will follow soon.

 ## Usage
 For short expressions, the easiest way to use the calculator is by passing a math expression as a command line argument to the application.